reallygoodsoftware/minijs/README.md

 <!-- the re-assignment of firstName will not trigger DOM updates -->
 ```

+### Special Variables

+There are special variables that you can use inside dynamic attributes and events:

+- `this` - the current element
+- `$` - equal to the `document.querySelector`.

 ## Dynamic Attributes

 Besides `:value`, `:class`, and `:text`, you can also make **any** attribute dynamic by renaming it from `attribute` to `:attribute`.
 Values set to dynamic attributes are evaluated as JavaScript: